Warning: A non-numeric value encountered in /home/archituracorp/public_html/wp-content/plugins/slider-image/slider.php on line 2177

-Architura completed multiple design and construction administration projects for the General Services Administration at the Minton-Capehart Building.
+Architura has completed multiple design and construction administration projects for the General Services Administration at the Minton-Capehart Building.

 These projects include: